-Appointment Reminders: Our practice may use and disclose your PHI to contact you and remind you of an appointment.
-However, it is our policy to get your written authorization to leave messages.
+Appointment Reminders: Our practice may use and disclose your PHI to contact you and remind you of an appointment or facility closures.

 Treatment Options: Our practice may use and disclose your PHI to inform you of potential treatment options or alternatives.